Buyers often find that waterfront properties in Kingston and its vicinity have more variation than they expect.

 Buying vacant land waterfront property

-Approvals and permits vary depending on location.
+Approvals and permits vary depending on the location.
 Conservation authorities, municipalities, and local regulations can all influence what people build and where.
-Vacant land can be an excellent opportunity for buyers who want to create something specific.
-It also requires a clear understanding of what the land will allow before making a purchase.

 Common assumptions that cause problems

-Believing all waterfront property is suitable for year-round use Assuming road access means easy winter driving Expecting hydro to be available or easily added.
-There are several permits and costs involved.
-Underestimating ongoing costs Evaluating a property based only on summer conditions
+Believing all waterfront property is suitable for year-round use can lead to issues.
+Assuming road access means easy winter driving can be misleading.

 Frequently Asked Questions